Exploring the role of Leggett-Garg inequality for quantum cryptography

-(Eve knows the bit value deterministically in fraction $f$ corresponding to the device attack), where $H$ is Shannon binary entropy; and similarly for $I(B:E)$.
-From the above equation, we observe that for a constant value of $\theta$, with $f$ increasing, the protocol becomes insecure at lower error rates (see figure \ref{fig:lg_rate}).
+(Eve knows the bit value determinsitically in fraction $f$ corresponding to the device attack ), where $H$ is Shannon binary entropy; and similarly for $I(B:E)$.
+From the above equation, we observe that for constant $\theta$, with $f$ increasing, the protocol becomes insecure at lower error rates (see Figure \ref{fig:lg_rate}).
 This is because Eve produces fixed channel error due to her channel attack while gaining more information on the secret bits using the cheat states.
-From Figure \ref{fig:lg_rate}, we see that the range $10.9\% \lesssim e_{AB} \lesssim 14.6\%$, which is secure under the channel attack alone, is insecure in considered DI scenario.
-This is detected using the LGI violation and would not be detected otherwise.
-Thus, Alice and Bob can determine the highest tolerable error rate as well as bound their key rate essentially by looking at the combined BB84 and LGI data, and solving for $\theta$ and $f$ using Eqs. (\ref{eq:eAB}).
+From Figure \ref{fig:lg_rate}, we see that the range $10.9\% \lesssim e_{AB} \lesssim 14.6\%$, which is secure under the channel attack alone, is insecure in the DI scenario considered.
+Such eavesdropping is detected using the LGI violation and would not be detected otherwise.
+Thus, Alice and Bob can determine the highest tolerable error rate and bound their key rate only with the combined BB84 and LGI data, and solving for $\theta$ and $f$ using Eqs. (\ref{eq:eAB}).

-\textit{Summary and Concluding remarks.} In conventional cryptography, where devices are trusted, the standard BB84 scheme is known to be secure.
+\textit{Summary and Concluding remarks.} In the non-DI scenario, standard BB84 is known to be secure.
 In the DI scenario, the possibility of mistrusted devices is allowed.
-In this case, for ensuring the security, entanglement is believed to be essential.
-As a result, all the proposed QKD protocols to date are entanglement-based.
-The present paper shows the possibility of avoiding the use of entanglement for the DI scenario considered by Acin et al. \cite{AGM06}.
-This is done by augmenting the BB84 protocol with a security check through the testing of the violation of an appropriate form of LGI involving the correlation between the results of temporally separated measurements of suitable observables.
-Our key demonstration is that, for a specific higher dimensional attack by Eve in the DI scenario, our proposed LG-BB84 protocol is secure in situations where BB84 is not secure.
-Here it may be mentioned that the LG-BB84 scheme can be considered as the prepare-and-measure version of the E91 protocol using LGI.
+In this case, for the security, entanglement is believed to be essential.
+As a result, all the proposed QKD protocols to-date in the DI scenario are entanglement-based.
+In contrast, the present paper shows the possibility of avoiding the use of entanglement for the type of DI scenario considered in the context of AGM attack \cite{AGM06}.
+This is done by augmenting BB84 with a security check through the testing of the violation of an inequality (namely, an appropriate form of LGI) involving the correlations between the results of temporally separated measurements of suitable observables.
+Our key demonstration is that, for the AGM attack by Eve in the DI scenario, our protocol is secure, whereas BB84 is not.

-On the other hand, the LG protocol mentioned in our paper as the temporal analogue of the CHSH protocol where both the key generation and the security check are done by using LGI is less secure than the CHSH protocol.
-As explained earlier, this is essentially because the temporal correlations present in LGI are less monogamous than their spatial counterparts in BI in that the right hand side of Eq.
-(4) can exceed 4.
-In the LG protocol, the channel and device attacks cannot be separated, while this separation is possible in the LG-BB84 scheme formulated in our paper.